anbrjohn/Neural_CJK_readings/README.md

 - Add additional relevant languages (Vietnamese, Cantonese, ...)

   (Not just to boost performance, but to find **linguistic insights**)
-- Look into applying a similar (or tweaked) appraoch to other languages eg: English+Dutch to guess Swedish.
+- Look into applying a similar (or tweaked) approach to other languages eg: English+Dutch to guess Swedish.